 The application packet must be mailed to the Child Support Services Division in the Office of the Attorney General.
 Individuals can call or visit the office.
 Additionally, it should be known that individuals do not need a lawyer to start a child support case, The relevant papers may be procured at the D.C.
 Superior Court Family Court Central Intake Center.

 Paternity and Child Support Forms:

 It is imperative to start a child custody case by filing the pleadings first.
 Consequently, the petition to Establish Paternity and/or Support must be completed.
 These documents should be taken to a central intake center in Washington, DC, being the DC Family Court.
 There is a filing fee of eighty dollars that must be paid via major credit cards, cash, or money order).
 The petitioner will be notified of a hearing date within forty-five days after filing the case.
 They will thereinafter get a Notice of Hearing and Order Directing Appearance (NOHODA) from the Central Intake Centre, which will include the date of the hearing.

-HOW TO SERVE CHILD SUPPORT PAPERS IN D.C.
+HOW TO SERVE CHILD SUPPORT PAPERS IN THE DISTRICT OF COLUMBIA

 However, one of the most important parts of child custody would be to provide adequate service of the pleadings.
 This means that the parent who is receiving the petition must be served with copies of the petition and Notice Of Hearing and Order Directing Appearance.
 Mostly, personal service would be preferred in these circumstances.
 Consequently, a majority of petitioners give the petition and Notice Of Hearing and Order Directing Appearance to the other parent directly by asking an adult who will not be interested in the case (who specifically is not a party to the case) to do so.
 This is not something that the petitioner can do on their own.
 If the petitioner does not have someone to hand the documents over to, it is imperative to consult a District of Columbia Process Service Agency.